Dashes and Hyphens between Dates (with Examples)

-Read more about hyphens, en dashes, and em dashes
+Read more about hyphens, en dashes, and em dashes.

 It's Safe to Use Hyphens in RangesHyphens are not meant to be used for ranges (e.g., 10-12, 1967-1971).
 Dashes are used for this purpose.
 However, given that the hyphen is so easy to find on a keyboard, hyphens have become acceptable for ranges.
-Only a very strict grammar pedant would pull you up for using hyphens.
+Only a strict grammar pedant would pull you up for using a hyphen in a range.
 If this were to happen, you could make a good case for the pedant being out of date.